onary/tchannels/README.md

 Django based real-time chat web application for demonstrating power of Django Channels and Sagas.
 Includes tests coverage with py.test and jest.

+You can define the length of chat messages history using setting.py variable CHAT_QUEUE_LEN

 ### Django Channels React React Redux Saga WebSockets

 ### Installation